financial-cloud/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Has the version number been revised according to [semantic versioning](https://semver.org)?
 - [ ] Has the changelog been updated accurately?
 - [ ] Is now a good time to merge this PR?
+- [ ] Have the changes made as a result of this pull request been documented in the [Company Wiki](https://wiki.financial-cloud.com)?